 Insurance Company Tatics

-Be careful, the objective of the adjuster is to get you make statements that may hurt your case later on.
+Be careful: the objective of the adjuster is to get you to make statements that may hurt your case later on.
 For example, you may have broken your wrist and hurt your neck in an accident, but the day after the crash, when the insurance adjuster calls you, the only thing that is bothering you is your broken wrist.
 Later, after you have stopped taking the pain medications that they gave you at the hospital for your wrist, you realize that your wrist will heal, but your neck may not.
 It is also common for the adjuster to take statements from people who have been prescribed heavy pain medications and who are not thinking clearly.
-Later on the insurance company will use this recorded statement or notes taken by the adjuster to cast doubt on your neck injury claim (or whatever other legitimate injury was caused by the accident).
+Later on, the insurance company will use this recorded statement or notes taken by the adjuster to cast doubt on your neck injury claim (or whatever other legitimate injury was caused by the accident).

 Not Hire an Attorney? — Wrong!